Supplier Performance Management:

 Contract Workflow Automation:

-Powerful workflow between suppliers and legal can help ensure right set of KPIs that reflect bottom-line gains at the same time keeps suppliers happy.
+The powerful workflow between suppliers and legal can help ensure the right set of KPIs that reflect bottom-line gains at the same time keeps suppliers happy.

 Built-on ServiceNow, the world’s most advanced workflow platform, Aavenir CLM can also enable automated alerts based on milestones or performance-based benchmarks.

 To summarize, it is high time that procurement departments should manage the supplier KPI-centric contracts.